Bunong people: Traditional agriculture

 Highland rice varieties formed a staple for the Bunong, grown in slash-and-burn or swidden plots called 'mir'.
 These are typically on valley slopes.
 These plots are used for up to 5 years before being left to regrow into forest, recovering soil fertility and allowing use again in the future.
 Rice was traditionally supplemented with other items gathered from the forest including vegetables, plants, roots, and honey.
 Over the last two decades, there has been an increasing shift to cash crop cultivation in Bunong communities, especially cassava and cashew.

 Spirit practices and religion

-Bunong traditionally relate to spirit-gods (brah-yaang) who live in surrounding forests, on mountains, in rivers...
+Bunong traditionally relate to spirit-gods (brah-yaang) who live in surrounding forests, on mountains, or in rivers.
 The Bunongs' world is populated by spirits with whom people interact through rituals, offering them jar wine and sacrificed animals.
 No spirits are more powerful than those of the Spirit Forests.” - Chok Marel Ancestors also hold an important place in Bunong ritual life and, like the spirit-gods, they are called to join every ceremony.
-During Vietnam war, in the early 1970s, number of Bunong converted to Christianity during their exile in South Vietnamese refugee camps.
+During Vietnam war, in the early 1970s, a number of Bunong converted to Christianity during their exile in South Vietnamese refugee camps.
 In more recent years, Christian missionaries of many different denominations have been trying to spread their religion in Mondulkiri, notably through concurrent development support.
 Bunong spirit practices have also been blended with Khmer Buddhism through proximity.